isaacnmm/pestpolicy-hugo2XX/content/posts/best-laptop-for-music-production/index.md

 [Digital Audio Workstation](https://www.musicradar.com/tuition/tech/the-20-best-daw-software-apps-in-the-world-today-238905)
 (DAWs) and handle multiple tracks with minimal pops and clicks.

 *But, is MacBook Air good for music production?
-Yes,�MacBook Air use an Intel i7 2.2GHz dual-core processor, and its thus a powerful laptop in the music production and live music tasks due to its fast speed.
-You can boost the i7 up to 3.2GHz to boost performance.�*
+Yes,MacBook Air use an Intel i7 2.2GHz dual-core processor, and its thus a powerful laptop in the music production and live music tasks due to its fast speed.
+You can boost the i7 up to 3.2GHz to boost performance.*
-- ***As a second choice in studio recording, audio-processing & mixing tasks, I recommend the Apple 15 inch MacBook Pro as the best laptop for music production.�***
+- ***As a second choice in studio recording, audio-processing & mixing tasks, I recommend the Apple 15 inch MacBook Pro as the best laptop for music production.***
 ## [1.MacBook Pro Retina Mid-2015 - My Top Pick](https://www.amazon.com/dp/B07DF43SY3/?tag=p-policy-20)
 This MacBook Pro is also the best laptop for music production in addition to being the Top Mac